From Spam to Customer 360:

 The advantages of marketing by email are obvious.
 At a fraction of the costs for direct mail, advertising in printed media or producing glossy brochures, you can reach a huge audience.
 Results of email campaigns can be measured and you can personalise messages.
 A big disadvantage was also clear from the very beginning: recipients complained about unwanted and annoying messages.
 Junk email, also known as spam, named for a Monty Python sketch.

 As the popularity of email grew, the amount of annoying and inappropriate messages in your inbox increased.
 Older readers will remember the endless offers of cheap Viagra, or enlargement of an intimate bodypart only half the population possesses.
 Remember Gary Thuerk?
-Not only did he send the first marketing email, he also is credited for the first spam email.
+Not only did he send the first marketing email, he also is credited with the first spam email.
 He got told off by his boss and had to promise to never do it again.

 To block unwanted emails, providers created spamfilters.
 From 2003, increasingly strict laws were also enforced (CAN-SPAM, GDPR etc.) that made sending commercial emails without explicit consent of the recipient illegal.